 Countdown Begins on the Day: Your Special Enrollment Period is a 60-day health insurance enrollment window.
 It begins on the day your qualifying life event takes place.

 This means that if you get married on May 31, you must enroll in a new health insurance plan before the end of July.
 If you quit your job to form your own business, you have 60 days from the last day of employment to get new healthcare coverage.
 Once the 60-day window has passed, you have to wait until the regular Open Enrollment Period to obtain health insurance coverage or update your current coverage.

 Some SEPs Are Truly Special: Additional QLE protections may apply, depending on your QLE circumstances.
 For example, if you have a baby, adoption, or foster care relationship, you can enroll in an ACA health plan for up to 60 days after the event and coverage can start the day of the event.
 Check the list above for more details.

 If You Don’t Use Your Special Enrollment Period: You don’t have to change your health insurance if you don’t want to.
 If you lost your plan, however, you may be able to sign up for temporary health insurance.
-If you were incapacitated for part of the 60-day period, you may be able to claim an additional SEP by with the help of a health insurance agent.
+If you were incapacitated for part of the 60 days, you may be able to claim an additional SEP by with the help of a health insurance agent.